 Another challenge of gathering employee feedback is that your feedback systems may simply go unused by employees.
 Making surveys and feedback tools more accessible can help get more involvement from workers.
 For example, introducing text message surveys and issue reporting ensures workers can tell you what they think easily and privately.

 More than half of all employees feel they don't get enough support from their employer with mental health issues.
 Nearly 60% of employees experienced mental health challenges in 2019, yet nearly the same percentage said nothing to their employer about it.
 In many cases, mental health problems are hidden from employers out of concern it would impact their future at the business.
 Providing better access to support and counseling doesn't make a difference if there is a stigma attached to using these resources.

 More flexible working arrangements are a vital factor in supporting employees in this area.
 Employees need to feel able to discuss changes.
 They need to be happy and manage any issues that are affecting them at work.
-This could mean creating facilities for people to work in quieter, more private spaces, offering more choice to work from home, or creating offline time to help tackle unhealthy habits like smartphone addiction.
-Just as businesses invest in office space and furniture that ensures employees' physical comfort, their mental wellbeing should be accommodated to the same extent.
+This could mean creating facilities for people to work in quieter, more private spaces, offering more choices to work from home, or creating offline time to help tackle unhealthy habits like smartphone addiction.
+Just as businesses invest in office space and furniture that ensures employees' physical comfort, their mental well-being should be accommodated to the same extent.